mauricechiodo/eim-case-studies/course/finance/cdos/cdogaussian/gaussianCDO/callibration.md

 	where $\phi_2(x,y|\rho)$ is the standard bivariate normal density function with a correlation coefficient $\rho$, and $\Phi_2$ is the bivariate cumulative normal distribution function.

-\subsubsection{Bivariate Normal Copula Function Approach}
+##Bivariate Normal Copula Function Approach

 Consider using a bivariate normal copula function with a correlation parameter $\gamma$, and denote the survival times for A and B as $T_A, T_B$, the joint default probability after one year can be calculated by